CodeCraftersAlliance/ArchKatas2024Spring/README.md

 The system should be scalable to accommodate increasing number of Enclosure and vital sign monitoring devices.
 The system should be capable of handling peak loads.

-- _Integration Capabilities_:   Provide APIs for further dashboarding / customization as per the Customer needs.
+- _Integration Capabilities_:   Provide APIs for further dashboarding / customization as per the Farm needs.
 - _Fault Tolerance and High Availability_: FishWatch should remain operational even if individual sensors /components fail and duly report /maintain the operability status  to the system.
 It should implement high-availability mechanisms to minimize downtime and ensure continuous monitoring and alerting services.

 ## 1.3 Users and Roles